klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 ### 3. How [BetaComp](/guide/What/WhatBetaComp) contributes to [Plantbeta](https://klimbeta.github.io/plantbeta/)

 #### [Beta System](reference/Beta/WhatBetaSystem)

+> Apply the system that you're familiar from Climbing with to plant more Efficiently

 The [Beta System](reference/Beta/WhatBetaSystem) which is developed in BetaComp can be directly applied to Plantbeta.

 #### [BetaScore](/reference/Score/Overview)